Humane Education History

 The “bands of mercy” referred to are what might today be called “kindness clubs” and were promoted by George Angell, founder of the Massachusetts SPCA and originator of the phrase humane education in the late 19th century.
 While we can only presume that a hundred years ago the need for furs prohibited any protest against trapping, Louise and her group recognized the needless extravagance of using bird feathers in hats for mere decorative purposes and wanted to reduce the use of animals wherever possible.
 It is interesting to note that three years after her resolution was adopted, the Alberta Humane Society (forerunner of both the Alberta SPCA and the Edmonton Humane Society) was formed.
 The founding of the Calgary Humane Society soon followed.

-More recently, in 1980 the Standing Senate Committee on Health, Welfare and Science studying the rise in juvenile violence stated in its report to the Canadian Parliament:
+In 1980 the Standing Senate Committee on Health, Welfare and Science studying the rise in youth violence stated in its report to the Canadian Parliament:

 If we are to teach children how to respect their human and natural environment and all its elements, they must be taught they are a part of nature… One of the objectives of education from nursery school onwards must be to give children a balanced sensitivity to life – a humane education.*

-Unfortunately, the committee’s detailed proposal for implementing humane education in schools across the country was never acted upon.
+The committee’s detailed proposal for implementing humane education in schools across the country was never acted upon.
 Given the current concern about violence in schools and in society in general, the committee’s proposals deserve another look.
-Specifically, the key elements of humane education were summed up as follows:
+Specifically, the key elements of humane education identified in the report:

 Humane education in the schools should work on four levels.
 It should include:

 - factual information about animals, people and the environment and their inter-relationship;

 - problem solving skills to assist students in critical thinking and making intelligent choices;

 - a climate in which the worth of the individual is stressed and each child is encouraged to develop a positive self-image (essential to valuing others); and